The geometry of quantum lens spaces: real spectral triples and bundle structure: Topological quantum lens spaces

-\begin{proposition} The above defined action on the $SU_q(2)$ extends to its $C^*$-algebra and is free in the sense of Ellwood~\cite{Ellwood:2000}. \end{proposition} \begin{proof} First of all, we can easily translate the action of $\Z/p\Z$ to the right coaction of $C(\Z/p\Z)$ on the $SU_q(2)$ algebra:
+\begin{proposition} If $r = r_1^{-1} r_2 \bmod p$ is coprime to $p$, the above defined action on $SU_q(2)$ extends to its $C^*$-algebra and is free in the sense of Ellwood~\cite{Ellwood:2000}. \end{proposition} Strictly speaking, what we prove here is freeness of \emph{coaction}, not of the action, but it is clear that in the simple case of $\Z/p\Z$ there is a simple $1-1$ mapping between actions and coactions. \begin{proof} First of all, we can easily translate the action of $\Z/p\Z$ to the right coaction of $C(\Z/p\Z)$ on the $SU_q(2)$ algebra: